 After a year of preparation, we launched the Aperam Way in 2013.
-The five commitments, expressed through the (we+do) programme, are to take action on safety, teamwork, employee development, transparency and leadership are maintaining our robust management approach yielding a strong and stable performance, in compliance but gradually going beyond it.
+The five commitments, expressed through the (we+do) programme, are to take action on safety, teamwork, employee development, transparency and leadership.

 Positive community impacts result from our local economic, vocational training and environmental programmes.
 Again, steady progress is being made, particularly through the Aperam Acesita Foundation and the Oikós Environmental Center, both in Brazil.